xu-lab/LGEA_Cell_Signature/README.md

 # LGEA_Cell_Signature

-R implementation of statistical method to predict the LGEA single cell signature genes.
+R implementation of our statistical method to predict the LGEA single cell signature genes.

 Developed by Shuyang Zhao.